Tharon-C/CSS-in-Components/PITCHME.md

 ---

-This is a common folder structure you will find in a project that might use BEM, ACSS, ECSS etc...
+This is a common folder structure you will find in a project that uses something like BEM, ACSS, ECSS etc...

 ```
 html/